-Who among us understands the unlimited nature of the US government despite the fact the Constitution was written with the intent to not only frame the government but to limit its authority by enumerating only certain defined powers?
-In other words, it has failed to accomplish one of its primary goals.
-As Lysander Spooner once wrote "But whether the Constitution really be one thing, or another, this much is certain - that it has either authorized such a government as we have had, or has been powerless to prevent it.
-In either case it is unfit to exist.”
+As the writer and jurist Lysander Spooner observed, "But whether the Constitution really be one thing, or another, this much is certain — that it has either authorized such a government as we have had, or has been powerless to prevent it.
+In either case, it is unfit to exist."
+That sobering assessment demands our attention.

 Revision of the United States Constitution